Ni-Langguth/MARBLE/README.md

 3 Click the little + in the top left

+4 In the dropdown menu "Protocol", choose "Remmina VNC listener Plugin"

-4 Fill "Server" in with VM_NAME and "Username" with sftnight.
+5 Fill "Server" in with VM_NAME and "Username" with "sftnight".

-5 Save and Connect
+6 Save and Connect

 Some common problems
 -----